Effects of the rf current and bias field direction on the transition from linear to non-linear gyrotropic dynamics in magnetic vortex structures: Results and discussion

 This spacial anisotropy in the VC dynamics is attributed to the inhomogeneous current distribution within the magnetic disk.
 Fig.~\ref{fig3}(a) shows an SEM image of a successfully contacted device, taken after a large dc current of 60 mA was passed through leading to the on-purpose device shortcut.
+It is worth mentioning that the experimental data shown in Figs.~\ref{fig1},~\ref{fig2},~\ref{Fig4},~\ref{Fig5} and~\ref{Fig6} are obtained on devices different from the one shown in Fig.~\ref{fig3}(a), which was used to purposely create a shortcut and thus visualize the typical current distribution within the disk.
 The brighter contrast region within the disk indicates the current flow path, confirming the point-like oxide breaking and the corresponding inhomogeneous current distribution leading to the different dynamics response depending on the bias field orientation.
-Fig.~\ref{fig3}(a) shows the simulated current distribution in the disk assuming that the thin oxide layer on top of the Py film is broken so that it forms a point-like electrical contact.
+Fig.~\ref{fig3}(b) shows the simulated current distribution in the disk assuming that the thin oxide layer on top of the Py film is broken so that it forms a point-like electrical contact.
 This assumption agrees with the experimentally observed drop of the device resistance from $\sim$130 $\Omega$ to $\sim$12 $\Omega$ at 50~mA dc current applied to the as-prepared disk in order to break the oxide layer and establish a direct conductive contact between the disk and the pads.
 In general, the local current density closer to the contact pads is higher compared to the disk center.
 Therefore, when the VC is displaced closer to the contact pads (i.e. when $H_b \perp I$), the local rf Oe field (generated by the injected rf current) driving its dynamics is expected to be higher as compared to the $H_b \parallel I$ case (when the VC is located far from the contract pads).
 This argument also explains the differences in the threshold current values and the peak splitting behavior in the experimental data of Fig.~\ref{fig2}.

 A bistable behaviour similar to the one observed here in a single disk has previously been reported on an array of $\sim$2000 magnetic vortex structures probed by microwave reflection measurements at high excitation amplitudes ~\cite{buchanan_driven_2007}.
 Electrical detection of the double resonance response of the VC dynamics has also been reported, where such drift from linear gyrotropic motion is generally linked with non-linear phenomena that can be understood by considering the system as a non-linear oscillator for which two stable dynamical states co-exist (one with large and one with small oscillation amplitude)~\cite{kim_double_2013}.
 However, our analysis shows that in single magnetic disks, the double-resonance behavior and the appearance of a zero-signal shoulder between the two resonances originates from quasi-periodic switchings of the VC under extremely strong rf current excitation in agreement with the non-linear analytical model of the vortex dynamics~\cite{guslienko_nonlinear_2010}.
 This mechanism is revealed using micromagnetic simulations and is explained in detail in the next section.